prachetaghosh1-hi/SkillIndia-NGS-Training/README.md

 - **Short-read workflows** were completed fully, including QC, trimming, assembly, annotation, variant calling, AMR detection, and classification.
 - **Long-read workflows** were completed up to assembly due to hardware limitations.
-- All steps are reproducible using the **example data links** provided in the respective folders.
-- Each folder contains a **README.md** with detailed commands, notes, and references to data.

 ---